prajendrrh/hcpaws/README.md

 **Note:** The checkpoint file is automatically created and updated during installation, and is removed upon successful completion.

-### Run Individual Steps
+### Run Individual Scripts

-You can also run individual steps manually:
+You can also run individual scripts manually:

 ```bash
 # Step 1: Check prerequisites